Verified and Tested 02/25/15

 Locate the local_enable=YES line and rmove the # in front of it.
 This will limit the users to their chroot and wont have access to anywhere else in the server.

 Enable vsftpd to start when the server boots:

 To access your server via FTP over the web, type the following in your browser:

 You will now be prompted to input your username and password.
 All Done!

 Congratulations!
 You have just installed VSFTPD on your CentOS 6 Cloud Server.
-Thank you for following along in this How-To and check back with us for any new updates.
+Thank you for following this how-to, check back for updates or learn more about our reliable cloud hosting solutions.